-Northwest Community EMS System POLICY MANUAL Policy Title: INITIATION OF ALS or BLS CARE/Scopes of Practice No. A - 3 A - 3 Board approval: 11/22/16 Effective: 3/13/18 Supersedes: 12/1/16 Page: 5 of 8
+Northwest Community EMS System POLICY MANUAL Policy Title: Initiation of A ALS or BLS Services Scopes of Practice No. A - 3 Board approval: 5/9/19 Effective: 6/1/19 Supersedes: 3/13/18 Page: 7 of 11

-- c.
-Ventilators (other than Univent or Autovent); - d.
+- a.
+Chest tubes; arterial lines - b.
+Intra-aortic balloon pumps; hemodynamic monitoring catheters (CVP/Swan-Ganz); - c.
+Ventilators (other than those approved on Drug & Supply list); - d.
 Blood or blood products infusing - e.
 Fetal monitoring: internal or external; - f.
 Intracranial pressure monitors; or - g.
-Cervical traction devices (Garner-Wells tongs, halo devices, etc.) - 16.
+Cervical traction devices (Garner-Wells tongs, halo devices, etc.) - 18.
 PMs without Critical Care Paramedic certification are NOT authorized to independently transport critically ill neonates in isolettes.

-Patients with the appliances/devices or transport needs as listed in 15 and 16 must be accompanied by a qualified nurse, physician, respiratory therapist, and/or perfusionist unless the PM has Critical Care certification and an expanded scope of practice and is authorized to provide that care by the EMS MD.
+Patients with the appliances/devices or transport needs as listed in 17 and 18 must be accompanied by a qualified nurse, physician, respiratory therapist, and/or perfusionist unless the PM has Critical Care certification and an expanded scope of practice and is authorized to provide that care by the EMS MD.

-17. PMs are NOT authorized to perform the following:
+19. PMs are NOT authorized to perform the following:

 - a.
 Bimanual vaginal exams - b.
-Rectal exams - F. A student, enrolled in an IDPH-approved EMS program, while fulfilling the clinical education and in-field supervised experience requirements mandated for licensure or approval by the System and IDPH, may perform approved procedures for their scope of practice in the hospital under the direct supervision of a physician licensed to practice medicine in all of its branches or a qualified registered professional nurse preceptor and during the field internship by a qualified PM preceptor, only when authorized by the EMS MD (Section 3.55(d) of the Act). - G. After appropriate agency plan submission, education, credentialing, and approval by IDPH and the EMS MD, EMTs and paramedics may be authorized to provide healthcare using patient-centered, mobile resources in the out-of-hospital environment that may include, but not be limited to, services such as conducting safety and wellness checks, providing telephone advice to 9-1-1 callers instead of resource dispatch; providing community paramedicine care, chronic disease management, preventive care or post-discharge follow-up visits; or transport or referral to a broad spectrum of appropriate care locations, not limited to hospital emergency departments.
+Rectal exams - G. A student, enrolled in an IDPH-approved EMS program, while fulfilling the clinical education and in-field supervised experience requirements mandated for licensure or approval by the System and IDPH, may perform approved procedures for their scope of practice in the hospital under the direct supervision of a physician licensed to practice medicine in all of its branches or a qualified registered professional nurse preceptor and during the field internship by a qualified PM preceptor, only when authorized by the EMS MD (Section 3.55(d) of the Act). - A student enrolled in a Department-approved EMS Personnel program, while fulfilling the clinical training and in-field supervised experience requirements mandated for licensure or approval by the System and the Department, may perform prescribed procedures under the direct supervision of a physician licensed to practice medicine in all of its branches, a qualified RN or a qualified EMS Personnel, only when authorized by the EMS MD.
+(Section 3.55(d) of the Act) - H. After appropriate agency plan submission, education, credentialing, and approval by IDPH and the EMS MD, EMTs and paramedics may be authorized to provide healthcare using patient-centered, mobile resources in the out-of-hospital environment that may include, but not be limited to, services such as conducting safety and wellness checks, providing telephone advice to 9-1-1 callers instead of resource dispatch; providing community paramedicine care, chronic disease management, preventive care or post-discharge follow-up visits; or transport or referral to a broad spectrum of appropriate care locations, not limited to hospital emergency departments.

 IV.
-INITIATION OF CARE
+INITIATION OF ALS and BLS Services / CARE